bbqbailey/mqttDirector/README.md

         sudo systemctl status mqttController.service

-10. To test system should now be properly set up to run mqttDirector on your MQTT Server system; mine is on Hottub.
+10. To test system should now be properly set up to run mqttDirector on your MQTT Server system; mine is on DEV_NODE.

-    So, from a terminal session on my Hottub system, I cd to ~/MySoftwareProjects/mqttDirector
+    So, from a terminal session on my DEV_NODE system, I cd to ~/MySoftwareProjects/mqttDirector

         cd ~/MySoftwareProjects/mqttDirector